Higher-speed rail: Minnesota

 The Northern Lights Express project, in the planning stages and proposed to begin construction in 2017, would upgrade the BNSF trackage between Minneapolis and Duluth to support service up to 90 mph.

 Other higher-speed rail proposals are periodically considered, but would need to pass through neighboring states, which have thus far not agreed to cooperate.
-Minnesota transportation planners proposed a higher-speed rail service called the River Route, with top speeds of 110 mph, between Minneapolis–Saint Paul, Minnesota, and Chicago, Illinois, via Milwaukee, Wisconsin, which follows the Empire Builder route.
-There is no current progress with the River Route project due to the cancellation of the funding in Wisconsin.
+Minnesota transportation planners proposed a higher-speed rail service called the River Route, with top speeds of 110 mph, between Minneapolis–Saint Paul, Minnesota, and Chicago, via Milwaukee, Wisconsin, which follows the Empire Builder route.
+The service would eventually open in 2024 as the Borealis, though with a top speed of only 79 mph.

 Another alternative that has been discussed is to have a new route that heads south to Iowa to join the rail link from Iowa to Chicago.
 There was a report in 2011 that Iowa would halt its involvement in high/higher-speed rail projects.
 However, the Iowa Department of Transportation and Illinois Department of Transportation continue to pursue the study of rail link between Chicago and Omaha, Nebraska, through Iowa with top speeds of 110 mph.
 Therefore, the status of the proposal to link Minneapolis–Saint Paul with Chicago via Iowa is unknown.